asyncapi/community/TSC_MEMBERSHIP.md

 ## How to reach out to the TSC
 There are several ways to reach out to the TSC members:
 * Join the [AsyncAPI Slack](https://www.asyncapi.com/slack-invite) and ping the `@tsc` group to ask questions or share your thoughts.
-* Mention the `@asyncapi/tsc_members` GitHub team in any issue, discussion or pull request.
+* Mention the `@asyncapi/tsc_members` GitHub team in any issue, discussion, or pull request.
 This will also send a message in the `95_bot-tsc-members-mentioned` channel in Slack.

 > [!IMPORTANT]
 > Please note that the TSC members are volunteers and may not respond immediately.
 > Please be patient and respectful.
-Also it will be helpful if there is as less spam as possible.
+Also, it will be helpful if there is as little spam as possible.
 For more information, please refer to the [Slack Etiquette](./slack-etiquette.md) document.